AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-009-james-nugent.md

 * Early CQRS
 * A temporal model of queries as projections in Event Store
 * Core contributions and technology choices in Event Store
-* Ruft and Paxos
+* RAFT and PAXOS
-Murmur, Murmur 3
-XXhash
+* Murmur 3, XXhash
 * Staged Event Driven Architecture (SEDA)
 * BSD and open source
 * Golang, Go routines and asynchronous programming
 * Programming languages James has used in the past 5 years (Go, Java, C, C#)
-* Reid Solomon
+* Reed Solomon
 * Kotlin Native, Kotlin and JetBrains
 * Jetbrains C-Lion IDE
 * What James thinks of Devops